 Aaron Bradley ran this series of tweets the other day where one of the things he said was, “Don’t get worried about the switch in search engines to entities.
 Entities are all around us.
 They surround us.
 They’re everywhere.
 They’re everything you can write about.
 They’re web pages.
 They’re people.
 They’re places.”

-Andrea Volpini: The new SEO should become basically a contextual writer, someone that intercept the intents and can create good content around it.
+Andrea Volpini: The new SEO should become basically a contextual writer, someone that intercepts the intents and can create good content around it.

 Is there something else in the profession of SEO in 2020?